embobo/text-game-adventure/README.md

 # Trial and Error #

-Trial and Error is a text based adventure game where the player finds themself in a literary conundrum.
+Trial and Error is a text based adventure game where the player finds her or himself in a literary conundrum.

 ## To Play ##

 Each prompt shows options that can be selected with a character shown in parentheses.

-To make a choice, type the character shown.
+To make a choice, type the character for the desired choice and hit `ENTER`.

 > Example:
 > ```